This article has been updated to reflect that the 2022 major release of Synergy is now available

-The 2022 major release of Synergy is due later this year.
+The 2022 major release of Synergy is available now.
 With our continued focus on cybersecurity we’ve made some important changes that affect how Synergy is installed and configured.
 These changes are crucial to meet the needs of our users who demand a cyber-secure platform.

-- Synergy is moving to a more cyber-secure platform called Corretto 17 – this is compatible with 64-bit Synergy only
+- Synergy has moved to a more cyber-secure platform called Corretto 17 – this is compatible with 64-bit Synergy only

 - Our ‘secure by default’ ethos means changes to how a new system is configured by default

 - Installation will be prevented if the operating system is Windows 7 (including Windows Embedded Standard 7), Server 2008 or earlier.

 Our customers and end-users are increasingly moving to more inter-connected environments, which increases the risk of cyber attacks.